Amart85/dp-090-databricks-ml/Instructions/Labs/01b-working-with-data-in-azure-databricks.md

 1. If your cluster is not running, go to `Clusters`, select your cluster and press the `Start` button, then press `Confirm`.
 Wait until the cluster is started.

 1. Attach the notebook to your cluster.
-Go to the top left dropwdown, choose your cluster and press Enter to attach your notebook to that cluster.
+Go to the top left dropwdown and choose your cluster to attach your notebook to that cluster.
 Alternately, you can do this later, when running the first cell in a detached notebook: a confirmation dialog appears, warning that the notebook is not yet attached to any cluster, asking if you want to automatically launch a cluster, press `Attach and Run` to do so.

 1. Read the notes in the notebook, running each code cell in turn.